Search

 A jar of saffron water, a cup of rose water, small cup of freshly squeezed lemon juice and a bowl of soaked basil seeds

-❷ Steep the rose petals in a cup of hot water and leave them for 15 minutes.
-Once done, strain the petals and keep the water.
+Steep the rose petals/rose tea bag in a cup of hot water for 15 minutes.
+Then strain the petals, keep the water.

-❹ While waiting for that, squeeze the lemon into a bowl or cup and discard the seeds.
+Squeeze the lemon (discard the seeds).
 I do this in a separate bowl to better control how much lemon juice to add.

 Step 2.
 Mix all the ingredients in a jar.